2025 Nest Data

 Sun, June 29

-Nest 62 Beverly successfully probed her first nest of the season found it under the wrack line.
-81 eggs were relocated to a seaward facing dune.
+Nest 62 Beverly successfully probed her first nest of the season found it under the wrack line at POA 24s.
+81 eggs were relocated straight back to a seaward facing dune.
 Kept 1 for DNA sample.

 Mickey and Beverly